marasendra/marasendra/README.md

 # Hi there, I'm Marie-Ange! 👋

-I'm a passionate data scientist on a mission to turn data into actionable insights and impactful solutions.
+I'm a passionate and curious data scientist.
 This repository is a living document of my journey, projects, and explorations in the world of data science.
-Here’s a bit about me:

 ## 🌱 Learning
 - Currently diving into **LLMs**.